Contact

 • Relationships

 A central premise of the program is the use of relationships.
-We seek to take advantage of the sense of trust that should develop between the Pathway Mentor and the students they are working with.
+We seek to take advantage of the sense of trust that develops between the Pathway Mentor and the students they are working with.

-The Pathway Mentor Program is held in session 5 each Wednesday.
-All students in Year 10, Year 11 and Year 12 are involved in the program..
+The Pathway Mentor Program is held in session 4 each Wednesday.
+All students in Year 10, Year 11 and Year 12 are involved in the program.

 The following provide support and expertise for the Pathways Mentors to carry out their role effectively: